Constraints on Lorentz invariance violation from the LHAASO observation of GRB 221009A: Maximum Likelihood Analysis

 The PDF function of the signal $f_s(t,E_\text{est}\left|\eta_n\right.)$ is given by \begin{widetext}

-\end{widetext} where $E$ is the actual energy of the photon. $\lambda(t)$ and $dN(t,E)/dE$ represent the intrinsic temporal profile and energy spectrum of the GRB photons, respectively. $G(E_\text{est},E)$ denotes the energy resolution of KM2A, assumed to be a Gaussian function of $E_\text{est}$, with a mean of $E$ and a standard deviation of $0.4E$ \cite{cao2023high}. $F(E)=e^{-\tau(E)}$ with the optical depth $\tau(E)$ accounts for the EBL attenuation effect. $A^\text{KM2A}_\text{eff}(t,E)$ represents the effective area of the KM2A detector.
+\end{widetext} where $E$ is the actual energy of the photon. $\lambda(t)$ and $dN(t,E)/dE$ represent the intrinsic temporal profile and energy spectrum of the GRB photons, respectively, and $\lambda(t)$ is assumed to be independent of energy. $G(E_\text{est},E)$ denotes the energy resolution of KM2A, assumed to be a Gaussian function of $E_\text{est}$, with a mean of $E$ and a standard deviation of $0.4E$ \cite{cao2023high}. $F(E)=e^{-\tau(E)}$ with the optical depth $\tau(E)$ accounts for the EBL attenuation effect. $A^\text{KM2A}_\text{eff}(t,E)$ represents the effective area of the KM2A detector.
 For simplicity, we use the average value of the effective areas at 230 s and 900 s \cite{cao2023high}, and ignore its time dependence.

 In the presence of LIV, photons emitted simultaneously would arrive with an energy-dependent time lag $\Delta t_\text{LIV}$, compared to the scenario without LIV.
 In this case, the profile $\lambda(t)$ cannot be precisely inferred from observations on the Earth.
 Many previous studies, such as \cite{Mart_nez_2009,Abramowski_2011,Vasileiou_2013,Abramowski_2015}, derive $\lambda(t)$ from the measured light curve of the photons with lower energies, and only utilize the photons with higher energies to calculate the likelihood function.
 This approach is valid when the impact of LIV on the photons with lower energies is much less significant compared with those with higher energies.
-In this study, we also adopt this approach, and utilize $\lambda(t)$ derived from the WCDA photons in the lowest $N_\text{hit}$ bin of $N_\text{hit}\in [30,33)$ \cite{2023} as \begin{widetext}
+In this study, we also adopt this approach, and utilize $\lambda(t)$ derived from the WCDA photons in the lowest $N_\text{hit}$ bin of $N_\text{hit}\in [30,33)$ \cite{2023}.
+In other words, the $\lambda(t)$ we employ is obtained by fitting the light curve of the lowest energy portion of WCDA photons, and is expressed as: \begin{widetext}

 \end{widetext} In this section, we choose the values of the parameters $\left\{\omega_1,\alpha_0, \alpha_1, \alpha_2,\alpha_3, t_{b,0}, t_{b,1}, t_{b,2}\right\}$ to be the best-fit values $I_b=\left\{1.46,12.8,1.7,-1.108,-1.87,4.85,16.1,560\right\}$ \cite{2023} .
 Here, we assume a sharp transition from the slow decay phase to the steep decay phase with $\omega_2\to\infty$.
 The impact of uncertainties in these parameters is discussed in Appendix \ref{SE}.
 Similar to the previous PV analysis, we continue to assume that the energies of all the WCDA photons are equivalent to the median energy $E_0=0.35$ TeV.
 Subsequently, $\Delta t_\text{LIV}(\eta_n,E,0)$ in Eq.~\ref{f_s} is substituted with the time lag between the photons with energies of $E$ and $E_0$ as $\Delta t_\text{LIV}(\eta_n,E,E_0)$.